Text Tells the Cost: Predicting and Analyzing Repayment Effort of Self-Admitted Technical Debt: Study Design

-\item \textbf{RQ2:} \textit{Are there differences in repayment effort among different types of SATD items?}\\ \textbf{Rationale:} SATD can be categorized into several types, such as code debt, design debt, test debt, documentation debt, requirement debt, and architecture debt.
-Addressing different types of SATD may entail varying degrees of complexity and challenges for software developers.
-For instance, resolving requirement debt could be more complex than dealing with code debt.
-By investigating this research question, we aim to understand the differences in repayment effort among various types of SATD items.
-This insight can assist developers in prioritizing specific types of SATD items throughout the software development process.
-For example, if we determine that addressing code debt is less demanding than tackling design debt, developers can prioritize code debt resolution, recognizing that it will have a comparatively smaller impact on the development process.
+\begin{itemize} \item \textbf{RQ1:} \textit{Are there differences in repayment effort between SATD and non-SATD items?}\\ \textbf{Rationale:} Prior work \citep{li2020identification,li2022self} shows that resolving SATD items generally takes longer than non-SATD items, but it remains unclear whether this is due to more complex code changes or simply lower priority.
+Understanding the nature of this difference is essential for teams to make informed decisions about resource allocation and to set realistic expectations when planning debt repayment.

+\item \textbf{RQ2:} \textit{Are there differences in repayment effort among different types of SATD items?}\\ \textbf{Rationale:} SATD encompasses several types (e.g., code, design, test, documentation, and requirement debt), each of which may entail different levels of complexity to resolve.
+Characterizing these differences helps developers prioritize which types of SATD to address first, for example by tackling lower-effort types during regular sprints and reserving dedicated resources for higher-effort types.

-\item \textbf{RQ3:} \textit{Can we accurately predict the effort required for SATD repayment based on the SATD text?}\\ \textbf{Rationale:} Effectively prioritizing SATD items based on their repayment effort can help developers allocate resources effectively.
-Estimating the effort required for SATD repayment based on textual descriptions remains a challenging task, and no approaches for this task currently exist.
-To address this challenge, we explore the potential of machine learning techniques to predict the effort of the required code changes, based on the textual content of SATD items.
-By investigating the effectiveness of different approaches in this context, we aim to offer insights into the feasibility of employing automated techniques for estimating SATD repayment effort.
-This would enable practitioners to utilize these tools for better SATD management and decision-making regarding which SATD items to tackle first.
+\item \textbf{RQ3:} \textit{Can we accurately predict the effort required for SATD repayment based on the SATD text?}\\ \textbf{Rationale:} Estimating SATD repayment effort from textual descriptions remains an open challenge, with no existing automated approaches.
+We explore machine learning techniques to predict the required code changes based on SATD text, which would enable practitioners to prioritize items more effectively and make better-informed decisions about which debt to tackle first.